 Visitors to the battlefield will find a series of interpretive signs, 2.7 mile trail system, picnic area, and information building.
 Guided tours are offered frequently during the operating season and by appointment.

 May 1 - Veterans Day

 8am - Sunset, 7 days a week

-Recognizing the strategic importance of the Battle at Walloomsac, New York as a part of the turning point of the American Revolution, the American Battlefield Protection Program (ABPP) of the National Park Service has provided grant funding to conduct a cultural resource survey of the site.
+Recognizing the importance of Bennington Battlefield as a highly important Class A site in need of study, the American Battlefield Protection Program (ABPP) of the National Park Service provided grant funding to conduct a cultural resource survey of the site.
 Field work for this survey was completed in the fall of 2015.
-A final Archaeological Resources Protection Act (ARPA) compliant public report is still forthcoming, but reproduced below are primary resources that were collected for its research.
+The final Archaeological Resources Protection Act (ARPA) compliant public report is available below in its component sections.

 Battle of Bennington Artifacts

 The accompanying files contain photographs of artifacts that were recovered during 2015 and 2016 archaeological surveys.
 In order to protect the integrity of the battlefield, specific locations have been withheld and no maps are included.
 It is hoped, however, that in sharing these images the reader will gainan appreciation of the physical record that remains of the battle.
 The types of weapons and ammunition used by the belligerents may be gleaned from these images.
 The continuity of land usage is also observable in the variety of agricultural objects deposited over the centuries.
 The mysterious sections of lead pipe recovered in multiple locations indicate a possible source of raw material for round balls.
 It is hoped that a more detailed summary of these findings will be made available in the near future.